-Entry level preparation for life and work
+Entry-level preparation for life and work

-This course creates effective, meaningful learning opportunities for young people to become more independent.
+The sensory course creates effective, meaningful learning opportunities for young people to become more independent.
 Students develop their communication skills, gain more control over their environment, improve their mobility and learn effective and appropriate ways to express their desires.

 Our supported internship course offers a wide variety of practical work experience and learning targeted at the skills students will need for work.
-Young people will develop their skills for work, job searching and independence as they prepare for life beyond college.
+Young people will develop their skills for employment, job searching and independence as they prepare for life beyond college.